satra/NiPyPe-Paper/nipype_paper.rst

 providing the flexibility to interface with any type of software (not just well behaved command lines).
 The workflow execution engine has a plug-in architecture and supports both local execution on multicore machines and remote execution on clusters.
-NiPyPe is distributed with a BSD License allowing anyone to make changes and redistribute it.
+NiPyPe is distributed with\ :sup:``[b] <#cmnt2>`_`\  a BSD license allowing anyone to make changes and redistribute it.
 Development is done openly with collaborators from many different labs, allowing adaptation to the varied needs of a broad neuroimaging community.

 --------------